Tommy's PregnancyHub

 Drinking raspberry leaf tea

-Raspberry leaf tea is a type of herbal tea that is high in vitamins, minerals and tannins.
-It is thought to help tone the muscles of your womb so they work more efficiently when you're in labour.
+Raspberry leaf tea is a type of herbal tea that’s high in vitamins, minerals and tannins.
+It is thought to help tone the muscles of your womb so they work better when you are in labour.

-If you want to try raspberry leaf tea, it’s recommended you start taking it around 32 weeks pregnant.
-Start with 1 cup of tea a day, gradually increasing to 3 cups spread throughout the day.
+Raspberry leaf can be bought in tablet form as well as a tea.
+If you want to try raspberry leaf as a tea after taking advice, start at around 32 weeks pregnant.
+Have 1 cup of tea daily, and slowly increase to 3 cups, spread throughout the day.

 Acupuncture

-Acupuncture is a type of complementary therapy that involves a practitioner inserting thin needles at particular points on your body.
-It can be used to control and relieve pain and help you relax.
+Acupuncture is a type of complementary therapy.
+It involves having fine needles inserted into points on your body.
+It is used to treat long-term pain such as back pain and migraines.

 Some maternity units are starting to offer complementary therapies like acupuncture.
-Ask your midwife for more information.
+Ask your midwife whether your local one does.

 “My hospital is experimenting with acupuncture, so I tried that.
-I also tried a few other things so I guess we’ll never know if anything particular worked or if our babies just wanted out!”
+I also tried a few other things, so I guess we’ll never know if anything in particular worked or if our babies just wanted out!”

 Maria